To keep a sharp eye on what is “right” in software development, here are a few rules I agree with.

 - Start with code that barely works.
 That means some assumptions will be made.

-Use dependencies when absolutely required, in other words: only use dependecies when two entities have no value without eachother.
+Use dependencies when absolutely required, in other words: only use dependencies when two entities have no value without each other.
 This ensures:

 - Code can be reused maximally.